 Scratch (scratched slightly distressed appearance, not shiny)

-It costs £250 in total for you as a couple to have individual ring making tuition.
+It costs £320 in total for you as a couple to have individual ring making tuition.
 This will include a step by step process showing you exactly how to make your rings.
-You will be shown each step and carefully supervised, so that you will make your very own wedding rings.
+You will be shown each step and carefully supervised, so that you will be able to make your very own wedding rings.

-You can choose if you'd like to be photographed during the day, and photographs can be emailed to you after the workshop as a lasting reminder of your day.
+You can choose if you'd like to be photographed during the day, and you have the option for photographs to be sent to you after the workshop as a lasting reminder of your day.

 This is rough price guide for you.
-I will discuss material costs and options with you via Skype, or telephone and confirm all the details using email before you make your booking.
+I will discuss material costs and options with you via Skype, telephone or email and confirm all the details using email before you make your final booking.

-Once I have all the details of the rings you'd like to make, I will get you a more accurate quote for your choice.
+Once I have all the details of the rings you'd like to make, I will get you a more accurate quote for your choices.
 The prices below are for guidance only.